• Skip to primary navigation

 Electrolytic 100μF 50V1

-Transformer0V-24V 1AH, 230V primary, 35V/3A secondary step-down1
+Transformer 0V-24V 1AH, 230V primary, 35V/3A secondary step-down1

-R2 is 0.85 ohm is not a common resistor value.
+R2 is 0.85 ohm which is not common.

 Formulas with Calculations:

-Output Voltage (Vout) from LM317:
+1. Output Voltage Vout of LM317:

-Vout = Vref * (1 + VR1 / R3)
+Vout = Vref × (1 + VR1 / R3)

 where,

-Example: If R3 = 220 ohms and VR1 = 10k ohms:
+R3 = 220 ohms and VR1 = 10k ohms

-Vout = 1.25 * (1 + 10000 / 220)
+Vout = 1.25 × (1 + 10000 / 220)

 Vout = 24.1V

-Current Limiting Resistor (R2):
+2. Current Limiting Resistor R2:

 R2 = 0.6 / Imax

-R2 = 0.6 / 0.85
+R2 = 0.6 / 0.85 = 0.85 ohms

-C = I / (2 * f * ΔV)
+C = I / (2 × f × ΔV)

-• I is the load current
+• I is the charging current

-• f is the frequency 50Hz
+• f is the frequency of 50Hz

 • ΔV is the ripple voltage